Epic10ka/Epic10ka/README.md

 ### 👋 Hello!

-💻 Python Developer
+💻 "Stack": Python Developer

-🎓 UNICESUMAR | Graduating in Systems Analysis and Development 💼 Trainee | Using code to automate and improve workflows
+🎓 Graduation: UNICESUMAR | Graduating in Systems Analysis and Development

+💼 Trainee | Using code to automate and improve workflows

-📧 lucasfortesrocha2@gmail.com
+📧 Contact me: lucasfortesrocha2@gmail.com